nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 2. We introduce a centralized `AsyncSourceExecutor` that drives the execution of all asynchronous sources on a thread pool (G1).
 3. We allow synchronous/blocking sources to keep existing and run them in the current thread-per-source execution model as a fallback (G6).
 Both synchronous and asynchronous sources expose the same interface to the `QueryEngine`, so it does not deal with the different execution models.
-4. Sources receive buffers by utilizing non-blocking calls (prevent blocking I/O threads) from a separate I/O buffer pool (prevent deadlocks) (G2).
+4. We have a single separate the I/O buffer pool shared among sources to prevent deadlocks (G2).
-5. We implement a simple policy for fairness of distribution of buffers among sources under contention.
+5. A local `BufferManager` maintains the buffer pool for the sources and exposes an asynchronous interface to prevent blocking I/O threads.
-6. We allow the user to configure timeouts on a per-source basis.
-When the timeout expires, a pending asynchronous operation is cancelled to prevent high tail latencies.
+6. To prevent high tail latencies, we allow the user to configure timeouts on a per-source basis.
+When the timeout expires, a pending asynchronous operation is cancelled.
+7. We implement a simple policy for fairness and demand-based buffer distribution among sources despite contention (G3).

 ## Async I/O Library
 The primary library for implementing async I/O in C++ is [`boost::asio`](https://www.boost.org/doc/libs/1_86_0/doc/html/boost_asio.html), which is battle-tested and used in numerous applications that require efficient I/O handling.